gitrit/documentation/design-documents/DesignDoc.md

 ###Why Use Version Control?

 ####Purpose
 This section is intended to highlight primary motivators for using version control.
-Specifically, we want to highlight __version control's ability to track file changes over time__, __version control's ability to make collaborating among multiple people easier__, and __version control's ability to store a working backup of you project__.
+Specifically, we want to highlight __version control's ability to track file changes over time__, __version control's ability to make collaborating among multiple people easier__, and __version control's ability to store a working backup of your project__.

 ###Learn Git